Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Conclusion

 \section{Conclusion}

-In this work, we introduced a novel framework for model-based filtering of web-scale multilingual pretraining datasets, demonstrating consistent improvements on LLM benchmarks across a wide range of languages.
+In this work, we developed a framework for model-based filtering of web-scale multilingual pretraining datasets, demonstrating consistent improvements on LLM benchmarks across a wide range of languages.
 Our Transformer embedding-based classifier, \emph{MLP MKC$^+$}, outperforms state-of-the-art methods on both English and multilingual datasets, even when decontaminating the datasets or using them for training multilingual LLMs.
-This demonstrates that simple classifiers can achieve competitive results.
 While our FastText-based filtering approach performed well and shows promise in resource-constrained setups, \emph{MLP MKC$^+$} consistently outperformed all other methods and can be easily scaled to other languages.
-These results motivate us to expand our framework to 20 languages and release the corresponding refined pretraining datasets and our code, contributing to the advancement of multilingual language modeling.
+These results provide strong empirical evidence supporting our expansion of the framework to 20 languages.
+We release the corresponding refined pretraining datasets and code, contributing to the advancement of multilingual language modeling.